Attention-deficit/hyperactivity disorder (ADHD)

 - Combined ADHD—Combination of the symptoms above.

-Certain mental health or behavior challenges are more common in those with ADHD.
-This may be because of changes in the brain or challenges because of ADHD symptoms.
+Certain mental health or behavior problems are more common in those with ADHD.
 Common issues include:

 - Conduct disorder —difficulty following social rules